 Parents will receive email notification on each dress code violation.
-Consequences begin for students in 4th grade and start over at the beginning of each quarter.
+Consequences for dress code violations begin for 3rd grade students at the beginning of the second semester of the school year.
+Consequences for students in 4th-6th grade start at the beginning of the school year and reset at the beginning of each quarter.

-- 1st through 3rd Infractions parent notification by email - 4th and 5th Infractions lunch detention in office - 6th and 7th Infractions 30 minute after-school detention - 8^{th} and 9^{th} Infractions 1 hour after-school detention - Additional Infractions Saturday school 3 hours TBD by administration (\$25 fee)
+- 1st through 3rd Infractions parent notification by email - 4th and 5th Infractions lunch detention in office - 6th and 7th Infractions 30 minute after-school detention - 8th and 9th Infractions 1 hour after-school detention - Additional Infractions Saturday school 3 hours TBD by administration (\$25 fee)